dansteingart/serveSIUI/readme.md

 `temp_1440698432627.scmd`

-simply rename the commands (leaving the `.scmd` extension) and then run your new name as the CMDNAME in the above step.
+simply rename the commands (leaving the `.scmd` extension) and then run your new name as the cmd_name in the above step.
 Once you capture the parameter values you want you no longer have to run the windows software.

 You're welcome.